-Professor Sir Cary Cooper, CBE Professor of Organisational Psychology and Health, Lancaster University, Founding Director, Robertson Cooper Cooper is recognized as one of the world's leading experts on well being and stress at work and is the media's first choice for comment on workplace issues.
-He is a Fellow of the British Psychological Society, The Royal Society of Arts, The Royal Society of Medicine, The Royal Society for Public Health and an Honorary Fellow of the Royal College of Physicians, Editor-in-Chief of the Blackwell Encyclopaedia of Management and the author/editor of over 120 books.
-Cooper was awarded the Lifetime Achievement Award from the British Psychological Society in recognition of his services to the profession.
-He acted as Lead Scientist in the 'Foresight Review of Mental Capital and Well-Being' which influenced government policy regarding well being in all aspects of society.
+Professor Sir Cary Cooper, CBE Professor of Organisational Psychology and Health, Lancaster University, Founding Director, Robertson Cooper Cary is recognised as one of the world's leading experts on well-being and stress at work and is the media's first choice for comment on workplace issues.
+He is a Fellow of the British Psychological Society, The Royal Society of Arts, The Royal Society of Medicine, The Royal Society of Health and an Honorary Fellow of the Royal College of Physicians, Editor-in-Chief of the Blackwell Encyclopaedia of Management and the author/editor of over 120 books.
+Cary was awarded the Lifetime Practitioner Award from the British Psychology Society in recognition of his services to the profession.
+He acted as Lead Scientist in the 'Foresight Review of Mental Capital and Well-Being' which influenced government policy regarding well-being in all aspects of society.
 He is an active member of the Robertson Cooper team, focusing on strategy, external relations and PR activity.
 In June 2014 he was awarded a Knighthood in the Queen's Birthday Honours list and was also voted the 1st Most Influential HR Thinker of 2014 by HR Magazine.
-About the Human Spaces Global Report Collecting responses from 7,600 office workers across the Australia, Brazil, Canada, China, Denmark, France, Germany, India, Indonesia, Philippines, the Netherlands, Spain, Sweden, the UAE, UK, and U.S. the research quantifies the benefits of biophilic design, specifically for well-being and productivity, and also provides a practical introduction to how to achieve those benefits.
-In doing so, the study adds to the existing evidence base and provides a blueprint for natural, high performing organizations.
+About the Human Spaces Global Report Collecting responses from 7,600 office workers across the Australia, Brazil, Canada, China, Denmark, France, Germany, India, Indonesia, Philippines, the Netherlands, Spain, Sweden, the UAE, UK, and US the research quantifies the benefits of biophilic design, specifically for well-being and productivity, and also provides a practical introduction to how to achieve those benefits.
+In doing so, the study adds to the existing evidence base and provides a blueprint for natural, high performing organisations.
+For more information, high-resolution images or to arrange an interview, please contact Hanna Manneby Marketing Communications Manager, Interface Asia Tel: +65 6478 1501, Email: hanna.manneby@interface.com ###